cenka11y/finnai/APPLICATION_OVERVIEW.md

-# SOUAI Application Structure Overview
+# SUOAI Application Structure Overview

 ## 🏗️ **Project Architecture**

-SOUAI is built as a modern, scalable web application with the following structure:
+SUOAI is built as a modern, scalable web application with the following structure:

 ```
 souai/